Lady Rose McLaren

 Lady Rose Mary Primrose McLaren (née Paget; 21 July 1919 – 1 November 2005) was a British aristocrat, the fourth daughter of the 6th Marquess of Anglesey.

 The Paget family (the Marquesses of Anglesey) resided in Plas Newydd and Beaudesert in Staffordshire until the house was demolished in 1931, due to financial difficulties.

-Lady Rose Paget, as she was before her marriage, was the fourth of five daughters — her eldest sisters Caroline and Elizabeth shared the dark good looks of their mother (the former Lady Victoria Manners, eldest daughter of the 8th Duke of Rutland).
+Lady Rose Paget, as she was before her marriage, was the fourth of five daughters.
 Her brother was the 7th Marquess of Anglesey.
 Another of Paget's sisters, Mary, was brain-damaged, and Paget made herself responsible for her sister's welfare until her death in 1996.